MicrosoftDocs/nav-content/dynamics-nav-app/admin-job-queues-schedule-tasks.md

 ---
-title: Schedule jobs to run automatically | Microsoft Docs
+title: Schedule jobs to run automatically
 description: Scheduled tasks are managed by the job queue.
 These jobs run reports and codeunits.
 You can set jobs to run one time, or on a recurring basis.
 author: edupont04